NOVATERRA

 DESCRIPTION

-NOVATERRA advocates "new integrated strategies to reduce the use and impact of pesticides for the sustainability of Mediterranean vineyards and olive groves".
-The overall objective of the project is to create a more holistic approach to ensure food security and access to healthy food for a growing population, without neglecting EU directives and priorities regarding the sustainable use of pesticides.
+NOVATERRA studied "new integrated strategies to reduce the use and impact of pesticides for the sustainability of Mediterranean vineyards and olive groves".
+The overall objective of the project was to test a more holistic approach to ensure food security and access to healthy food for a growing population, without neglecting EU directives and priorities regarding the sustainable use of pesticides.

-NOVATERRA will increase the level of education of farmers involved in two of the most important crops in the Mediterranean area, contributing to reduce that educational lag among farmers in Europe.
-To this end, SOGRAPE will test an innovative technology developed in Portugal by INESC-TEC, an institution with which it has signed a protocol to use the Quinta do Seixo as a test site for robotic solutions for viticulture.
+V. the implementation of a robot for (mechanical) weed control in the vineyard.
+This innovative technology was developed in Portugal by INESC-TEC, an institution with which it signed a protocol for the use of Quinta do Seixo as a test bed for robotised solutions for viticulture.

-The NOVATERRA project has received funding from the European Commission’s Horizon 2020 grant agreement number 101000554.
+The NOVATERRA project received funding from the European Commission's Horizon 2020 programme, under contract 101000554.